 (d) All the above

-Ques.
-Who was the Roman Emperor responsible for the Great Fire of Rome in 64 AD, which led to the persecution of Christians?
+Which Emperor was responsible for the Great Fire of Rome in 64 AD?

 (a) Augustus (Octavian)